When Will the Thunderbirds Fly for Air Force Academy Graduation?

 The Hotel Polaris is the closest you can get outside of Falcon Stadium for front-row viewing of the Thunderbirds.
 With its aviation theme and flight simulators, you can have your own bird’s-eye view and entire flight experience even without a pilot’s license.
 Here’s what’s available during graduation week.

 Throughout the week of May 24, dining on Pamela’s terrace provides the perfect viewing spot to watch the Thunderbirds practice their flyovers.
-On graduation day, May 28, the hotel’s Flatiron Plaza will offer a limited number of reserved seats for viewing the Thunderbird air show, paired with convenient grab‑and‑go lunch offerings.
+On graduation day, May 28, the hotel’s Flatiron Plaza will offer a limited number of reserved seats for viewing the Thunderbirds air show, paired with convenient grab‑and‑go lunch offerings.
 For those seeking an elevated vantage point, The Aviator will host a special Graduation Viewing Lunch, offering a buffet menu and access to the rooftop patio with expansive views of the Academy grounds and the iconic flyover.

 For reservations or more information, visit thehotelpolaris.com.